aryan0931/cloud-prop/README.md

 ---

+### **5. Expands Benchmarking Capabilities**
+Task-Specific Benchmarks: Introduces precise, tailored benchmarks for robotics applications, such as semantic segmentation, enhancing Ianvs’ ability to evaluate AI models for specialized tasks.
+Real-World Testing Scenarios: The dataset includes challenging industrial environments, such as glare, motion blur, and uneven lighting, pushing models to perform under realistic conditions.
+Advanced Metrics: Supports detailed evaluation with metrics like Pixel Accuracy (PA) and Mean Intersection over Union (mIoU), providing a higher standard for testing.

+---

 ## **About the Cloud-Robotics Dataset**

 The **Cloud-Robotics Dataset** delivers data tailored for single task learning in semantic segmentation.
 By providing pixel-level semantic labels for images, this dataset enhances a robot’s ability to interpret and respond to its surroundings.